 Our association stood down when the subsequent Liberal Government shelved the Bradford Bypass, implemented a number of important environmental protection statues and inaugurated the Barrie Go Train Service.

 The government’s apparent zeal to resurrect this highway on an expedited basis, combined with the apparent lack of awareness of this highway amongst most of our neighbours, has caused us to reconstitute FROGS.
+We are now a federally chartered, not-for-profit, corporation.
 Our objective is to add our voice to the many environmental groups in southern Ontario who are fighting this unnecessary, obsolete highway in the hope that eventually reason will prevail and this highway will once again be stopped.